alexandreborges/malwoverview/README.md

 Version 6.1.0:
       This version:

-            * Introduces -vx and -VX flags to allow interaction with VirusExchange's APIs for hash chack, sample download and sample submission.
+            * Introduces -vx and -VX flags to allow interaction with VirusExchange's APIs for hash chack & sample download.
             * Adds a new -O flag to set up the output directory for any sample downloads
             * Adds -ip and -IP flags to allow querying IPInfo, BGPView and other already existing sources (currently VirusTotal & AlientVault) for basic IP address lookups.
             * Fixes a bug in VirusTotal output.